AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-19-semantic-html-accessibility.md

 GitHub uses [web component extensions for the `<time>` element](https://github.com/github/time-elements) in its UI:

-{% include picture.html img="github-time" ext="png" alt="Inspecting a relative date time on GitHub" %}
+{% include picture.html img="github-time.png" alt="Inspecting a relative date time on GitHub" %}

 StackOverflow uses `<time>`:

-{% include picture.html img="stackoverflow-time" ext="png" alt="StackOverflow uses the time element for the dates of posts" %}
+{% include picture.html img="stackoverflow-time.png" alt="StackOverflow uses the time element for the dates of posts" %}

 And so does Twitter:

-{% include picture.html img="twitter-time" ext="png" alt="Twitter uses the time element for the date a tweet was posted" %}
+{% include picture.html img="twitter-time.png" alt="Twitter uses the time element for the date a tweet was posted" %}

 It's certainly not the end of the world if you don't use `<time>`, so long as the date itself is part of some other semantic element (e.g., a paragraph or heading) that will make sense in the context in which it's narrated.